 Recording for Academic or Instructional Purposes

-Video and audio recordings for instruction and research should be directed to ITS instructional technology staff.
-Academic multimedia services are limited to blended learning, multimedia development for digital scholarship, and in-class instruction for digital storytelling.
+Video and audio recordings for instruction and research should be directed to the Library’s Digital Learning team.
+Academic multimedia services are limited to blended learning, multimedia development for digital scholarship and in-class instruction for digital storytelling.
 Academic departments needing to archive external events are advised to partner with work-study students for those recordings.
 Those preferring professional video productions can outsource the work to freelance operations in the area.

 Recording & Editing Your Own Audio

-Free or low-cost audio editing software is also available, including Audacity (Windows and Mac) and GarageBand (Mac).
-Lynda.com training is available for free to all Davidson faculty and staff members and students and offers instruction on how to edit audio using Audacity and GarageBand.
+Free or low-cost audio editing software is available, including Audacity (Windows and Mac) and GarageBand (Mac).
+LinkedIn Learning courses are available for free to all Davidson employees and students and offers instructions on how to edit audio using Audacity and GarageBand.

 Captioning & Transcripts

-All videos posted to the Davidson website or to associated social media and video sites must include captions so they are accessible to the hearing impaired.
+All videos posted to the Davidson website or to associated college social media and video sites are required by federal accessibility requirements to include captions so they are accessible to the hearing impaired.